AmanAmanSingh/pikky-food/README.md

 ## Run With Docker

-By running below command Docker will automatically pull it.
-If any issues occur during the first run, please simply rerun the command again to resolve them.
+As I have published this on my Docker Hub account, So By running the below command will automatically pull the image.
+If any issues occur during the initial run, simply rerun the command to resolve them.

 ```bash
   docker run -it -p 8080:8080 amans7097/pikky-food-app